JavaScript-Open-Curriculum-Foundation/JS-OSC/Code-Red-Challenge/Readme.md

 4. Explain Basic JavaScript Concepts within ____ amount of time.
      * Students will then be evaluated on their knowledge.

+5. Explain difference between Clients and Servers and how it relates to client-side and server-side JavaScript in ____ amount of time.
+     * Students will then be evaluated on their knowledge.

-5. Use Node.js, google and the API docs to build a basic server in ____ amount of time.
+6. Using Node.js and their API docs to build a basic server using the HTTP method ____ amount of time.
      * Students will then try to **repeat the process**(Project).

-6. Using the previous example, explain basic

-7. Explain difference between Clients and Servers in ____ amount of time.
+7. Explain NPM and Use Express to demonstrate difference between Clients and Servers files ____ amount of time
      * Students will then try to **repeat the process**(Project) and be evaluated on their knowledge.

-8. Use Express to explain difference between Clients and Servers ____ amount of time
-     * Students will then try to **repeat the process**(Project) and be evaluated on their knowledge.

-9. Something that isn't voted for the final project...
+8. Build a React Subscribe buttom with use State.
-     * Students will then try to **repeat the process**(Project) and be evaluated on their knowledge.
+     * Students will then try to **repeat the process**(Project).

 9. A really big, fancy, unique challenge with the last dab.
   Options: